q8461167/XposedFakeLocation/README.md

 ## **Disclaimer**

 This application is intended for **development and testing purposes only**.
 Misuse of location spoofing can violate terms of service of other applications and services.
 Use at your own risk.
-There is no reposnsability whatsoever for any damage to the device.
+There is no responsibility whatsoever for any damage to the device.

 ---